Imani Noel Ford

 Black and white photo of a person with short curly hair, wearing earrings and a textured sweater, sitting indoors near a curtain.

-Imani Noel Ford (they/he/she) is a Black, trans*, neurodivergent interdisciplinary artist, independent art critic, writer, and arts educator from Chicago’s South Side.
+Imani Noel Ford (they/he/she) is a Black, trans*, neurodivergent interdisciplinary artist, independent art critic, writer, and arts educator from the South Side of Chicago.

-Their practice spans music production, video art, watercolor painting, creative writing, movement research, and performance, exploring Black trans embodiment and flesh as healing technologies and sites of knowledge production.
+Their emerging art practice spans music production, video art, watercolor painting, creative writing, movement research, and performance, exploring Black trans embodiment and flesh as healing technologies and sites of knowledge production.

 Imani holds degrees in African American Studies and Visual Arts (Sculpture) from Princeton University (2018), and an M.A. in English & Comparative Literature from Columbia University (2020), where they studied black female avant-garde dance performance and African Diasporic Aesthetics.

 Imani has been practicing Vipassana and Anapanasati for nearly a decade.
 They are Reiki II attuned.
-As of February 2026, Imani is a Focalizing Practitioner, trained by Nick Werber and Joanna Miller.
-They are a board member for the nonprofit Dem Bois, Inc.
+As of February 2026, Imani is a Focalizing Somatic Practitioner.
+Imani is a 2026 Brooklyn Poets Fellow.
+They are also a Brooklyn Poets May 2026 Yawp (Poem of the Month) Winner.